About this leaflet

 to do this regularly for around half an hour every day until your

 - Resist the compulsive behaviour, but not the obsessional

-- Don't use alcohol to control your anxiety.
+- Don't use alcohol or street drugs to control your

 - If your thoughts involve worries about your faith or religion

 then it can sometimes be helpful to speak to a religious leader to